 Burglary and vandalism claims could also cause your premiums to go up because these things can happen again in the same area.

 What’s a CLUE report and why does it matter to my rates?

 But wait – how do insurance companies know what claims you’ve made and when?

 Your CLUE report comes from the Comprehensive Loss Underwriting Exchange, which is a database of home insurance-related information that insurance companies can access.
 A CLUE report is essentially a record of all the claims you’ve made – it gives your name, the address where the loss occurred, what the loss is, and the amount the insurance company paid out.
-Your CLUE report goes back about seven years, and if your insurance company looks at your report and decides you’ve had too many claims, they could decide not to renew your insurance or raise your rates.
+Your CLUE report goes back about seven years, and if your insurance company looks at your report and decides you’ve had too many claims, that could be trouble.

 There’s no hiding the fact that you’ve made claims.
 It’s right there in the CLUE.

 How can you keep your home insurance rates from going up?

 Here are some tips to protect your home insurance rates.